 Have you ever wanted to trek Alpacas around the Isle of Wight?
 Perhaps not, but that doesn’t mean it’s a bad idea.
 West Wight Alpacas in Wellow also has a fancy farm café and shop and gets good reviews on TripAdvisor.

-You can visit the farm for about £8 or you can take an Alpaca for a walk for about £23 (2022 prices).
+You can visit the farm for about £10 or you can take an Alpaca for a walk for about £25.

-You can visit the farm for about £8 or you can take an Alpaca for a walk for about £23 (2022 prices).
+You can visit the farm for about £10 or you can take an Alpaca for a walk for about £25.

 Searching for crabs and other watery creatures is a great free day out.
-The general advice is to head over to Bembridge, where you’ll find a variety of crabs, anemones, sea snails and prawns.
-If all that fails, there's a nice pub in Bembridge which will do you a packet of prawn cocktail crisps.
+Most people staying in the East Wight head over to Bembridge, where you’ll find a variety of crabs, anemones, sea snails and prawns.
+If all that fails, there's a nice pub in Bembridge that will do you a packet of prawn cocktail crisps.

 Other locations include St Helen’s, Steephill Cove and Freshwater Bay (the hidden bit round to the right as you face the sea, rather than the stony bit).
 See our beach map if you're lost and remember to check that it's low tide first.